The Carson Scholars Fund is comprised of a Scholarship Program and the Ben Carson Reading Project.

 If you are interested in contributing financially to the CSF, please visit our donation page.

 Ask your guidance counselor or principal if they currently receive an application from the Carson Scholars Fund.
-If they do not, they can request an application by sending an email to firstname.lastname@example.org, including their school name, school address, principal name, and principal email address.
+If they do not, they can request an application by visiting the 'Educators' page on our website and completing the application request form.
 At this time, our school nomination procedures do not allow homeschool parents or tutors to request applications.

-For more information on how to receive an application, visit our Request an Application page.
+For more information on how to receive an application, visit our Educators page.

 Be enrolled in grades 4-11 in the United States.
-Have a GPA of 3.75 or higher on a 4.0 scale in the following academic subjects: English/Reading/Language Arts, Math, Science, Social Studies and Foreign Languages.
+Have a GPA of 3.75 or higher on a 4.0 scale in the following academic subjects: English/Reading/Language Arts, Math, Science, Social Studies and/or Foreign Language.
 Demonstrate humanitarian qualities in school and community, above and beyond what is required, i.e. – volunteering in a soup kitchen, nursing home, senior center, etc. Be nominated by your school.

-First-time Carson Scholars receive a $1,000 scholarship to be applied toward the scholar’s college education, along with a medal, a certificate, a trophy nameplate for his or her school, and an invitation to an awards banquet.
-Previous Carson Scholars receive a recognition pin to attach to their medal, a certificate, and an invitation to an awards banquet.
+First-time Carson Scholars receive a $1,000 scholarship to be applied toward the scholar’s college education, along with a medal, a certificate, a trophy nameplate for his/her school, and an invitation to an awards banquet.
+Recognized Carson Scholars receive a recognition pin to attach to their medal, a certificate, and an invitation to an awards banquet.

-Applications are available online.
-You will no longer receive a hard copy of the application unless specifically requested.
+Applications are available online, but hard copy applications can be provided by request only.
 A link to the online application will be distributed via email in mid-October.
 If you have any questions, please email email@example.com.

 For more information, visit our Important Dates & Deadlines page.